nuejs/nue/packages/nuejs.org/docs/installation.md

----
-title: Getting started with Nue / Nue docs
-class: no-aside
----

 # Installing Nue

-[.note]
-  ### Status: Beta
+## Status: Beta
 You can use Nue to build production-ready websites, but with following limitations:

 * **Sketchy Windows support.** Nue does not work under Windows but we're [working on it](https://github.com/nuejs/nue/issues/249)

-  * **No support for single-page applications.** There is a tutorial on [building a simple SPA](//localhost:8082/docs/tutorials/build-a-simple-spa.html), but the support for full-blown reactive applications is very much in progress.
-All issues regarding Nue JS are marked as [low priority](https://github.com/nuejs/nue/labels/low%20priority) because the focus is currently on content-heavy multi-page applications.
+* [Single-page applications](single-page-applications.html) are a central part of Nue's roadmap, but the current focus is currently on content-heavy multi-page applications.
+All SPA-related issues are marked [low priority](https://github.com/nuejs/nue/labels/low%20priority).

 ## System Requirements